 It’s a good time to be a fan of Tokusatsu fan.
 The genre of superhero, kaiju, or robot series (Tokusatsu literally translates to “special filming,” denoting heavy special effects) is having a major resurgence.
 Sure, Power Rangers, the western adaptation of the Super Sentai series, is going strong, but the original Japanese shows are getting their due in a big way.
 Mill Creek has recently issued HD restorations of the entire Ultra franchise, including Ultra Q, Ultraman, and Ultra 7.
 Just this week, Pluto TV and Shout!
 Factory launched a 24-hour Tokusatsu channel with shows like Super Sentai and Kamen Rider.

-Now, Toei, the original studio behind most of this, has announced its own YouTube channel where fans of the genre will get to find 70 different series.
-Featuring shows from the 1960s thru the 1990s, the channel will launch on Monday, April 6, with the first two episodes of all 70 shows.
+Now, Toei, the original studio behind most of this, has launched its own YouTube channel where fans of the genre will get to find 70 different series.
+Featuring shows from the 1960s thru the 1990s, the channel launched Sunday, April 5 with the first two episodes of all 70 shows.
 Beginning the next Monday, the next two episodes of the individual series will debut, one show per day, seven days a week.
 This will presumably be until those first shows have completed their runs.

 We’re pretty stoked to get to see these classic shows, and we’re particularly pleased to see Toei parsing them out over the course of weeks.
 There’s such occasion to waiting a week for the next installment of an adventure.
 But, oh, are they ever smart for giving us two episodes of every single series all at once.
 Well done, Toei.
 And well done, us all, for getting to watch it.